 App protection is an add-on feature for the Citrix Workspace app that provides enhanced security when using Citrix Virtual Apps and Desktops published resources.

 Two policies provide anti-keylogging and anti-screen-capturing capabilities for a Citrix HDX session.
-The policies along with a minimum of Citrix Workspace app 1912 for Windows or Citrix Workspace app 2001 for Mac can help protect data from keyloggers and screen scrapers.
+The policies along with a minimum of Citrix Workspace app 1912 for Windows, Citrix Workspace app 2001 for Mac, or Citrix Workspace app 2108 for Linux can help protect data from keyloggers and screen scrapers.

 Anti-keylogging when enabled: